christine-kapp/christine-kapp/README.md

 ### Hi there 👋
 I'm Christine!

-I'm proficient in Python, intermediate in HTML/CSS, and am currently learning Java.
+I'm proficient in Python, beginner work in HTML/CSS, and am currently learning Java.
+Experience in Data Analysis and Data Visualization using Python libraries: Numpy, Pandas, Matplotlib.

 You'll find my resume attached to this README file.
 Feel free to take a look at some of my previous work.
 <!--